kindevall/javascript-weather/README.md

 ///

-Made as a part of a JavaScript course at Tampere University of Applied Sciences.
+Made as a part of a JavaScript(+React) course at Tampere University of Applied Sciences.